-- Identify realistic solutions to address the most important barriers to walking and biking as identified by local residents, officials and other stakeholders. - Identify a set of recommendations that would improve pedestrian and biking movements in the Borough to make it easy and safe for people to get from one place to another by biking or walking and to boost tourism and tourist-based infrastructure. - Conduct a multi-faceted public engagement process, including input provided by the Project Steering Committee, as part of the planning process. - To advance the vision of Erie County Plans such as the Erie County Comprehensive Plan, Long Range Transportation Plan, and Parks, Trails and Recreation Plan as well as community initiatives such as Destination Erie.
+- Identify realistic solutions to address the most important barriers to walking and biking as identified by local residents, officials and other stakeholders. - Identify a set of recommendations that would improve pedestrian and biking movements in the Borough to make it easy and safe for people to get from one place to another by biking or walking and • to boost tourism and tourist-based infrastructure. - Conduct a multi-faceted public engagement process, including input provided by the Project Steering Committee, as part of the planning process. • - To advance the Erie County regional master plan, Destination Erie and its vision of making Erie County a place where businesses, neighborhoods and families thrive.
+The following further described how this Active Transportation is aligned with the County Plan.